 Academic Productivity Award: This MDCV program award is provided to MSc or PhD students who show academic productivity through publications.
 Proof of a 1st authored article in a peer-reviewed publication is required.
 Co-first authorship will be considered.
 The total amount of the award is $250.
 If co-first author, this amount is split between the students who share first authorship.
 Program requirements must be up to date including committee meetings and associated minutes and reports, FGS Annual Progress Report, record of presentations and participation in Journal Clubs & Research in Progress, and successful completion of Research Integrity Day and Sex & Gender modules.

 Conference or Scientific Meeting support: This MDCV award, a maximum of $1500, is provided to students who are presenting their research findings at a conference or scientific meeting, proof of attendance, presentation and receipts for accommodation or other expenses must be included with the request for support.
 The conference must be endorsed by your supervisor and supervisory committee.
 Program requirements must be up to date as listed for the Academic Productivity Award.
+Students are eligible to receive one (1) conference travel once per calendar year.

 Awards are paid as they are received, pending approval by the Graduate Program Director.